-Sleep Number and Saatva are both well-established brands in their own corners of the mattress world.
+Sleep Number and Saatva are both well-established brands in their own corners of the sleep industry.
 Sleep Number is known for its adjustable air beds, and Saatva is one of the most popular online mattress companies.

 Sleep Number may be best known for its adjustable air beds, which allow you to change the firmness and support of the bed to meet your needs via a remote.
 There are four different series of beds, starting with the Classic Series and ending with the 360 Smart Beds.
 For this comparison, we’ll focus on the most popular model, the Sleep Number P-5.